cesarnml/helsinki/README.md

 ### Part 01

 - Workload is around 10-20h/week
-- Watched Part01 Lecture (1 hour)
+- Watched Part01 Lecture (1 hour) - 2025.11.07
 - Start Part01 Material (2025.11.07 12:51pm)

-- Section01 - Getting Started
+#### Section 01 - Getting started

+- **Started:** 2025.11.07 12:51pm
+- **Completed:** 2025.11.07 1:25pm
+- **Duration:** ~34 minutes
 - Learning Objectives:
   - Write and execute first Python program
   - Know how to use the `print` command
   - Program using arithmetic operations

-- Section 02 - Information from the User (2025.11.07 1:29pm)
+#### Section 02 - Information from the user

+- **Started:** 2025.11.07 1:29pm
+- Learning Objectives:
+  - Write a program that uses input from the user
+  - Use variables to store input and print it out
+  - Combine strings